tab1-web/faq/docs/eternal/faq.md

 ### Can I exchange enchanted items at Blacksmith of Mammon?

 - If it's an equal exchange of weapons, the enchanted items keep their enchants.
+(Crystal Amount the same)
 - When you upgrade a weapon, it doesn't keep enchants.

 ### Is it legal to trade Store Bought / Fortune Wheel skins for Items?